singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 If you already have a Metalsmith repository on GitHub and only wish to connect with netlify, you can skip the bulk of this guide and start [here](#netlifystart) instead.

-On the other hand, if you have Metalsmith running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead.
+On the other hand, if you have Metalsmith running locally, but need some guidance getting it on GitHub, before you deploy to netlify, start [here](#githubstart) instead.

 Finally, if you're completely new to Metalsmith, simply continue this guide onwards and downwards.